 What are competencies?

+In order to understand what competency development is, one must first understand what competencies actually are.
 The word competence can be derived from the Latin = “competentia” and “competere”, which means “suitability” and “to be sufficient, to coincide, to be capable of something”.

-The 4 core competencies of competence development
+The 4 core competences of competency development

 In the field of vocational education, competence development is based on four forms of core competence: